davew-msft/sql2eh/README.md

 * [CDC via pySpark](https://github.com/InterruptSpeed/sql-server-cdc-with-pyspark).
 This removes the need for EH/Kafka and keeps the delta table up-to-sync with the source via CDC.
 * [CDC to EH using "Push" via SQLAgent and .net](https://github.com/rolftesmer/SQLCDC2EventHub):  this isn't true push, but it's closer and should not require any add'l infrastructure to work.
 But it will require compiling a .net project and running it from sqlagent.
 * [sqlserver-cdc-to-kafka](https://github.com/woodlee/sqlserver-cdc-to-kafka).
-Thi sis basically roll-your-own Debezium.
+This is basically roll-your-own Debezium.

 kafka connect example:  https://github.com/codingblocks/Batches-to-Streams-with-Apache-Kafka